Diploma title: Health and Social Care

-This Access to HE pathway in health and social care can open the door to nursing degrees in adult, mental health and child nursing, as well as other health-related degree.
+This Access to HE pathway in health and social care can open the door to nursing degrees in adult, mental health and child nursing, as well as other health-related degrees such as midwifery and paramedicine.
 Units available in this course include biology, psychology, sociology and health studies.

 Please note the College course title is a suggested progression route, you must check with your preferred higher education institution to ensure that this course meets their entry requirements.

-Upon successful completion of the course you will be awarded an Access to Higher Education Diploma (Health and Social Care).
+Upon successful completion of this online course you will be awarded an Access to Higher Education Diploma (Health and Social Care).

 Academic subjects may include:

 Total credits – 45 at level 3

 - introduction to science

 - study skills.

 Total credits – 15 at level 2 or ungraded level 3.